cogentcore/core/docs/content/2-widgets/text-editors.md

 texteditor.NewSoloEditor(parent)
 ```

-You can set the starting text of a text editor:
+You can set the text of a text editor:

 ```Go
 texteditor.NewSoloEditor(parent).Buffer.SetTextString("Hello, world!")